San Diego, California Medical Waste Disposal Services

 Customers have asked for improved customer service and so MedPro instituted the Dedicated Consumer Advocate program so every customer knows to ask for – by name – the person assigned to their account.
 Questions, comment, complaints?
 The dedicated advocate is always responsible to answer the call and provide resolution.

-Doctors want full-service medical waste disposal San Diego, CA including mail-back programs for sharps and for unwanted or expired prescription drugs.
+Doctors want full-service medical and hazardous waste disposal San Diego, CA including mail-back programs for sharps and for unwanted or expired prescription drugs.
 MedPro does it.

 Being a teammate on the San Diego healthcare team is a responsibility relished by MedPro Disposal.
 We accept our role and pledge to remain vigilant and responsive to our respected customers, the doctors, nurses, and medical professionals on the front lines of healthcare in southern California.